-The sugars that we use in our products do not spike the blood sugar and you can have confidence that our products are designed with health and flavour in mind.
-View our range of low-carb cakes and keto mixes here.
+The sugars that we use in our products do not spike the blood sugar and you can have confidence that our range of low-carb cakes and keto mixes are designed with health and flavour in mind.

 Stay tuned as we uncover more sweeteners in our next series.